chantastic/reactpatterns/_posts/2016-08-17-children-types.markdown

 </div>
 {% endhighlight %}

 Functions may be used as children.
-However, it will required special consideration to be useful.
+However, it will required [coordination with the parent component](#Render callbacks) to be useful.

 `function`